 • Non-prescribed medicines are stored in a locked cupboard.

-Students bringing prescribed medicine into school: Short term use
+Students bringing prescribed medicine into school: short term use

 We would encourage parents who feel it necessary to send students into school with medication to provide: